Saving Money and Energy: Preparing for Vacation

 Shut the Chimney Flue

-This time of year is filled with cozy nights in front of the fire, and when using a fireplace the chimney flue should be open.
-But, double check to make sure it is closed while preparing for vacation so warm air is not escaping and costing you money.
+This time of year is filled with cozy nights in front of the fire, and when using a fireplace, the chimney flue should be open.
+But double-check to ensure it is closed while preparing for vacation so warm air is not escaping and costing you money.

 Unplug Electronic Devices

-There are quite a few devices that will use ‘phantom energy‘ while plugged into your outlets, even when they are turned off.
-Some of these devices include: computers, printers, stereos, TVS, microwaves, coffee makers etc… Unplug these things before you leave to save electricity.
+Many devices will use ‘phantom energy‘ while plugged into your outlets, even when they are turned off.
+These devices include computers, printers, stereos, TVs, microwaves, coffee makers, etc. Unplug these things before you leave to save electricity.

-While preparing for vacation it is never a bad idea to ask a neighbor or friend to check on your home while you are gone.
-They can gather any mail or newspapers if you didn’t have them held, and during the winter they can make sure that none of your pipes have frozen or burst.
+While preparing for vacation, asking a neighbor or friend to check on your home while you are gone is never a bad idea.
+They can gather any mail or newspapers if you don’t have them held, and during the winter, they can ensure that none of your pipes have frozen or burst.

 For more information about saving energy this Christmas, contact FLAME!

 Same Day Guarantee